 Data Lakes and Warehouses Part 2: Databricks and Snowflake

-Data Lakes and Warehouses Part 3: Microsoft Azure Point of View (to be published)
+Data Lakes and Warehouses Part 3: Azure Synapse Point of View

 As we learnt in the previous post, data analytics platform can be divided into multiple stages.
 Above, we can see a picture giving a general understanding of roles for Snowflake and Databricks in the pipelines.
 Here we can categorize the tools to either processing (green) or storage (blue).
 Databricks is a processing tool and Snowflake covers both processing and storage.
 Delta lake, on the other hand, is a storage solution related to Databricks.
 We will cover it later.